jaumealonso/jaumealonso.github.io/_pages/about.md

 * Geometric aspects of dynamical systems
 * Bifurcation of ordinary differential equations

-Besides that, I am also generally interested in data-driven modelling, time-series analysis, machine learning, complex systems and in models with differential equations in physics, chemistry and social sciences.
+Besides that, I am also generally interested in data-driven modelling, time-series analysis, machine learning, complex systems and in models with differential equations in physics and finance.

 ---